Plan for growth

 Former Skyscanner executive Mark Logan is recommending Scotland creates a nationwide network of “Tech-Scaler centres”, incubation facilities that would help support growth of the technology sector.

-He recommends they are set up in six cities nationwide, probably Edinburgh, Glasgow, Aberdeen, Dundee, Stirling and Inverness.
+In a new report, commissioned by the government, he recommends they are set up in six cities nationwide, probably Edinburgh, Glasgow, Aberdeen, Dundee, Stirling and Inverness.

 They would provides long-term, affordable, high-quality incubation space and a valuable network-building and education resource.